-A convenient API for performing redirects with paramaters (this is especially useful for bookmarkable search results screens).
+A convenient API for performing redirects with parameters (this is especially useful for bookmarkable search results screens).

-- redirect.viewId the JSF view id to redirect to. - redirect.parameters a map of request parameter name to value, to be passed in the redirect request. - execute() perform the redirect immediately. - captureCurrentRequest() stores the view id and request parameters of the current GET request (in the conversation context), for later use by calling execute().
+- redirect.viewId the JSF view id to redirect to. - redirect.conversationPropagationEnabled determines whether the conversation will propagate across the redirect. - redirect.parameters a map of request parameter name to value, to be passed in the redirect request. - execute() perform the redirect immediately. - captureCurrentRequest() stores the view id and request parameters of the current GET request (in the conversation context), for later use by calling execute().